near/bos-web-engine/packages/sandbox/README.md

 An interactive sandbox for the web that allows you to experiment with writing BOS components and preview them in real time.
 Can be imported into a React or Next JS application.

-This package has peer dependencies on `@bos-web-engine/ui` and React 18.

 ## Usage

 First, include the package's styles inside the root of your application.
 For Next JS, this would be your `_app.tsx` file: